-RISK CATEGORY DESCRIPTION KEY CONTROLS AND MITIGANTS Strategic There is a risk that the assumptions underlying the Group's strategic decisions are (or prove to be) incorrect or that the conditions underpinning those decisions may change.
+RISK CATEGORY DESCRIPTION KEY CONTROLS AND MITIGANTS STRATEGIC There is a risk that the assumptions underlying the Group's strategic decisions are (or prove to be) incorrect or that the conditions underpinning those decisions may change.
 Also, one or more of the Group's strategic initiatives may prove to be too difficult or costly to execute.
 Opportunities that are pursued may change the Group's risk profile and/or capital structure.
 Articulated Group strategy.
 Dedicated Group Strategy committee.
 Regular reviews of the Group's business model.
 Executive KPIs aligned to Group strategic objectives.
 Dedicated business development and referral channels.
 Review of the risk profile following new or changed strategic initiatives.
-Operational Operational risks are a core component of doing business, arising from the day to day operational activities of the Group as well as projects and business change activities.
+OPERATIONAL Operational risks are a core component of doing business, arising from the day-to-day operational activities of the Group as well as projects and business change activities.
 A substantial operational risk event may give rise to losses, including financial losses, fines, penalties, personal injuries, reputational damage, loss of market share, theft of property, customer redress and litigation.
 Under our RMF, this category also includes insurance risk.
 Detailed policies and procedures.
 Defined roles and responsibilities for staff.
 Information security policy and Group privacy framework.
 Incident and breach management policy.
 Business continuity management policy and annual testing program.
 A Group controls-monitoring program, which includes quarterly attestations from external service providers, and targeted testing.
-Financial Financial risks encompass liquidity, foreign exchange, interest rate, credit and balance sheet management risks which, if not managed well, could have a significant adverse impact on the Group.
+FINANCIAL Financial risks encompass liquidity, foreign exchange, interest rate, credit and balance sheet management risks, which, if not managed well, could have a significant adverse impact on the Group.
 Financial risks also encompass the preparation of financial statements for the Group and the entities for which the Group acts as Responsible Entity or Trustee.
 Should the estimates and assumptions adopted in preparation of the financial statements be found to be incorrect, there could be an impact on the Group's performance, reputation and position.
 Forecasting and budgeting process.
 Oversight by Board Audit Committees.
 Annual business unit strategy and plan reviews.
 Regular cost control and improvement initiatives.
 Group capital management policy.
 Detailed financial policies and procedures.
 Independent audits by reputable accounting firms.
-People The success of Equity Trustees relies on its ability to attract, motivate and retain people who have the necessary skills and experience to help achieve the Group's goals.
+PEOPLE The success of Equity Trustees relies on its ability to attract, motivate and retain people who have the necessary skills and experience to help achieve the Group's goals.
 The loss of key personnel could disrupt our operations in the short term.
 While our incentives program is designed to align key personnel interests with the Group's goals, there is no guarantee of their continued employment.
 Succession planning for key roles.
 Employee engagement monitoring and action plans.
 Wellness program.
 Remuneration benchmarking.
 Risk culture training and annual risk culture surveys.
 Clearly articulated corporate values.
-Outsourcing Equity Trustees relies on several third-party service providers for various fund administration, investment management, accounting, custody, market data, market indices, promotion and other distribution and operational needs.
-The failure of one or more of those service providers to fulfil its obligations could lead to operational and regulatory impacts to the Group.
-Equity Trustees actively manages its key third-party service providers and vendor relationships.
-Outsourcing and vendor management framework.
-Monitoring of third-party performance against service level agreements.
-Use of standardised contracts wherever possible.
-Partnering with reputable organisations.
-Thorough legal and due diligence processes.